Elizabeth's Kitchen Diary

 3. Add the milk and season with salt and pepper.
 Cook, covered, for 10 minutes over medium heat.

-4. Remove the celeriac from the pan with a slotted spoon and place into a food processor or blender.
+4. Remove the celeriac from the pan with a slotted spoon and place it into a food processor or blender.

 5. Puree, adding the lemon juice and enough double cream to form a soft puree.